casutton/casutton.github.io/_posts/2017-11-04-read-a-paper.md

 But there's one tip that I can offer you to organise your reading of a paper that I can't remember seeing elsewhere.
 Ask yourself:

-What is the 5 minute summary that you would give to a Very Smart Friend?
+What is the 5 minute summary that you would give to your Imaginary but Very Smart Friend?

 I don't understand a paper until I can explain the paper to a smart person who hasn't read it.
 I need to be able to explain enough to the VSF so that she understands: what problem the paper is trying to solve, what sort of methods does it use, and how does it relate to the literature, i.e., what does it add.